Skip to main content

 In all cases, however, actual status ends when the employer/employee relationship ends unless a grace period is granted.
 For example, if an H-1B employee is separated from employment three months prior to the end date of the authorized stay as indicated on the I-797 H-1B approval notice, then the H-1B status ends on that date, except for any grace period.
 Regulations grant either a 60-day grace period or up to the end of the authorized petition validity period--whichever is shorter--for those employees who experience a "cessation of the employment" on which the H classification (or TN, E, L, O) was based.
 This grace period is not automatic but granted at the discretion of U.S. Citizenship and Immigration Services.

-Always inform the International Faculty & Scholars Office when ending your appointment at UC San Diego by completing an H-1B Early Departure Request through ISD, as our office is required to notify the appropriate government agencies of your departure.
+Always inform the ISEO Scholar Services Team when ending your appointment at UC San Diego by completing an H-1B Early Departure Request through iServices, as our office is required to notify the appropriate government agencies of your departure.
 Please contact us if you have questions about your status ending.